1. How do I request mosquito spraying?

 4. How do I know if my street was treated?

-5. My street shows up as a red line on the ULV Spray Route Map….?
+5. My street shows up within a red area on the ULV Spray Route Map….?

 Red areas on our maps indicate an exclusion zone.
-Exclusions include schools or certain day cares that we must exclude (unless they are in compliance with the Children and Families Protection Act for that particular application).
-Private resident exclusions are also shown in red.
 The red area indicates the 300-foot buffer zone around any excluded property.
-If you live within this red line area, then spraying cannot occur directly in front of your property.
+If you live within this red area, then spraying cannot occur directly in front of your property.
 We may be spraying just outside these exclusion zones and thereby help kill mosquitoes in the area.

 6. How do I exclude my property from being sprayed?

-According to State Regulation 333 CMR:13:03, a resident may exclude their property from mosquito control applications by registering with their town clerk by March 1 of each calendar year.
-It is also helpful if you send a copy of this request directly to NCMCD at the time you make the request to the town clerk.
+According to State Regulation 333 CMR:13:03, a resident may exclude their property from mosquito control applications by completing an online form through the Department of Agricultural Resources.
 If you would like more information on this process please click here.

 The EPA indicates that exposures from the many current uses of pyrethrins and pyrethroid insecticides do not pose risk concerns for children or adults… read more here… The best information available suggests that you do not need to shut windows during our applications.
 The product we currently use (Zenivex) is labeled as a “reduced risk” product by the EPA.
 It is approximately 200 times less acutely toxic than caffeine.
 Nevertheless, you can check our ULV spray route map on the afternoon of your towns planned evening spray to see if we plan to spray your area and shut windows if you choose.